Eat like a Local - Vegan Food in Bali

 Bali is perhaps one of the easiest tropical destinations to visit for any vegan.
-Not only due to the abundance of tempeh and vegan restaurants serving world class food from all corners of the world but because of the amazingly vegan friendly local cuisine.
+Not only due to the abundance of tempeh and vegan restaurants serving world class food from all corners of the world but also because of the vegan-friendly local cuisine.
+Let's just say you won't go hungry with access to all of this delicious vegan food in Bali.

-In addition to the classic tropical thick coconut curry, which in comparison to other countries in the region (e.g. Thailand and Cambodia) is more savory and spicy, they also have a few unique and really exciting local specialties that you shouldn’t miss.
+In addition to the classic tropical thick coconut curry, which in comparison to other countries in the region (e.g. Thailand and Cambodia) is more savory and spicy, Bali also has several unique and really exciting local specialties that you shouldn’t miss.

 This is what fuels both Indonesia and Malaysia.
 The name translates to fried rice.
 It is sometimes served with a side of rice or nut crackers but don't forget to ask if the crackers are vegan since they can be fish or shrimp based.